 1. One or both parties are mad.
 Actually, that's not unusual.
 These are divorces after all.
 When we work with a full team, including the neutral mental health professional, communication improves greatly.
 People end up working together much better because they are surrounded by trained professionals who help them learn better communication skills.
 That's an extra benefit of using the Collaborative process.

 2. One doesn't trust the other party.
 That's pretty normal when people get divorced.
 Again, trust is managed and greatly improved with the involvement of the neutral mental health professional, the neutral financial professional and two lawyers, all watching over everything.
 Part of the Participation Agreement everyone signs at the outset is an agreement to be open and honest.
 We all also agree to correct any mistakes anyone finds.
 This is about the most protected people can be in a negotiating process.

 3. Someone believes the other party can “out-negotiate” them.
 We have had a few cases where this was a concern to our client.
 Both men and women sometimes have that fear, but it has never been a problem for us because of having the team working together.
 Plus, we negotiate differently.
 We don't use car-buying tactics.
 We start by getting both parties to tell us their real goals, interests and needs.
 The negotiations focus on meeting the goals for both parties, rather than creating a “win-lose” scenario in which only one party is satisfied.

-If you have any of these concerns, please talk with your attorney.
-If you are meeting with a trained, experienced Collaborative attorney, your questions will be answered and your concerns laid to rest.
-While these are common issues, you really should have no problem entering into the process under these circumstances.
+Solution: If you have any of these concerns, please talk with us.
+We will answer your questions.
+While these are common issues, you really should have no problem entering into the process if you discuss your concerns with us.